private-compute-infra-toolkit/hats/README.md

 ./scripts/build.sh
 ```

-The artifacts will be located at the `hats/prebuilt` directory.
+The artifacts will be located at the `prebuilt` sub-directory.

 (On the SEV-SNP server) Next, build QEMU from Yu's branch.

 Note: make sure you have build dependencies installed.
 On the SEV-SNP
-workstation, it is done by running command `sudo apt build-dep qemu`.
+workstation, it is done by running the command `sudo apt build-dep qemu`.
 On the
 jump host or any gLinux machine, this command will not work because some
 toolchains are missing.
 You can use `apt-rdepends --build-depends
 --follow=DEPENDS qemu` to get a list of build dependencies and install some of